Logo

 Free case review • No fee unless we win • Available 24/7

-Kansas Car Accident Law For Motor Vehicle Injury Victims
+Kansas Law For Car Accident Injury Victims

 Who Pays for Medical Bills, Wage Loss, and Property Damage?

-Motor vehicle insurance on your vehicle will normally pay the initial medical bills and wage loss through the Personal Injury Protection Benefits on the vehicle.
+Car insurance on your vehicle will normally pay the initial medical bills and wage loss through the Personal Injury Protection Benefits on the vehicle.
 Passengers injured in a car accident will also have the same level of benefits but if they own their own car they must turn to their car insurance policy.

 What is Kansas No-Fault Law?